The Incredible True Story: Composition

 The album's production and lyrics also draws some multiple comparisons to various songs within hip-hop, which can be seen on "City of Stars" and "Paradise".
 The former has been described as appearing extremely similar to Kanye West's "Flashing Lights", borrowing the emphasized drums inertly prevalent in West's release eight years prior.
 "Paradise" was deliberately crafted to resemble the sound displayed by hip hop duo, Outkast.
 "Paradise" openly references "SpottieOttieDopaliscious", a single from Outkast's 1998 release Aquemini.
 Logic had also wanted to reunite Outkast by featuring both André 3000 and Big Boi on the track, who began working as solo artists following the dissolution of Outkast.
-The duo were unable to participate to the song, deciding against the reunification of the group.
+The duo were unable to contribute to the song, deciding against the reunification of the group.

 Promotion

 Logic first announced the album on September 8, 2015, with a promotional video that said that the project would be released during fall of 2015.
 The video detailed Logic wearing his trademark NASA MA-1 bomber jacket, whilst being positioned inside a large spacecraft.
-He then proceeds to sample a loop which repeats, "I Am the Greatest", by Cassius Clay on an AKAI MPC 2000 XL music controller.
+He then proceeds to sample a loop which repeats, "I Am the Greatest", by Muhammad Ali on an AKAI MPC 2000 XL music controller.
 On October 24, 2015, the album and its tracklist was revealed on iTunes.
 Logic soon embarked on The Incredible World Tour in promotion of the album, travelling to various cities through the United States, as well to Europe and Canada.
 He also appeared on The Tonight Show Starring Jimmy Fallon performing "Fade Away" to the show's studio audience.